-Before joining the Romanian-American University, Dr. Tăbușcă worked as a researcher for the University of Bucharest, School of Law, as a personal advisor (in the office of Monica Macovei) for the Romanian Ministry of Justice and as a human rights expert for the Permanent Mission of Romania to the United Nations – NYC.
-Since 2010, she has been a civil rights mediator with training in negotiation (PON/Harvard) and in effective rapid decisions (POJ/Yale).
+Before joining the Romanian-American University, Silvia worked as a researcher for the University of Bucharest, School of Law, as a personal advisor for the Romanian Minister of Justice and as a human rights expert for the Permanent Mission of Romania to the United Nations – NYC.
+Since 2010, she has been a civil rights mediator with training on negotiation (PON/Harvard) and on effective rapid decisions (POJ/Yale).

-Mrs. Tăbușcă holds a Doctorate in Law from the University of Bucharest, Romania, and a LL.M. in Intercultural Human Rights from St. Thomas University, Miami, Florida.
-Author of numerous academic papers, she is also a member of well-established professional networks: Global Initiative against Transnational Organized Crime, Council for European Studies – Immigration Research Network, Global Alliance for Justice Education, Professionals in Humanitarian Assistance and Protection, European Society of International Law, etc.
+Silvia holds a Post-Doctorate from the Romanian Academy (of Sciences), a Doctorate in Law (with honors) and a M.S. in Public International Law from the University of Bucharest, Romania, as well as a LL.M. in Intercultural Human Rights (cum laude) from St. Thomas University, Miami, Florida.
+Author of numerous academic papers, she is also a member of well-established international professional networks where she delivered scientific talks and papers: Global Initiative against Transnational Organized Crime, International Refugee Rights Initiative’s Rights in Exile Programme (Oxford University), Council for European Studies – Immigration Research Network (Columbia University), Global Alliance for Justice Education, Professionals in Humanitarian Assistance and Protection (Harvard University), European Society of International Law etc.

 Researcher, Graduate Institute of International and Development Studies, GenevaVIEW PROFILE

 Vice-President & Secretary-General, International Association of Anti-Corruption Authorities (IAACA)VIEW PROFILE

 Intelligence Analyst at Waterfront Commission of New York Harbor, Lecturer at John Jay College of Criminal JusticeVIEW PROFILE